saltyorg/docs/docs/saltbox/inventory/index.md

 /srv/git/saltbox/inventories/host_vars/localhost.yml
 ```

+Then run the relevant install tag; for example, if you make changes here that affect plex, you'll need to run `sb install plex` to make them take effect.

 This implementation avoids git merge conflicts when updating Saltbox.

 Any variables defined in role files are available to be overridden by the user.